DWWX-TV: Beginnings (1953–1972)

 DZAQ-TV Channel 3 began commercial operations on October 23, 1953, becoming the first fully licensed commercial television station in the Philippines.
-Its inaugural program was a garden party at the Quirino residence in Sitio Alto, San Juan City, Rizal Province (later Metro Manila in 1975).
+Its inaugural program was a garden party at the Quirino residence in Sitio Alto, San Juan, Rizal Province (later Metro Manila in 1975).
 After the premiere telecast, the station followed a four-hour daily schedule from 6:00 p.m. to 10:00 p.m.

 On June 16, 1955, Republic Act No. 1343, signed by President Ramon Magsaysay, granted the owners of the Manila Chronicle, Eugenio López, Sr. and former Vice President Fernando Lopez, a radio-television franchise.
 They subsequently established the Chronicle Broadcasting Network (CBN) on September 24, 1956, which initially focused on radio broadcasting.
 On February 24, 1957, López invited Judge Quirino to his house for breakfast, during which ABS was purchased under a contract reportedly written on a table napkin.
 Following the acquisition, the company temporarily reverted to the name Bolinao Electronics Corporation.